 Jazz Connective is a project built to strengthen our artistic scenes sustainably.
 It is made up of promoters and producers, musicians and professionals, and explores these issues on a Europe-wide scale.
-The project is supported by the European Union as part of Creative Europe (Cooperation Project) and will take place in several stages and in several European cities.
+The project was supported by the European Union as part of Creative Europe (Cooperation Project) and took place in several stages and in several European cities.

-7 “Focus” events will take place in 7 European cities with the help of our partners:
+7 “Focus” events took place in 7 European cities with the help of our partners:

-- 21 – 24 May/Druga Godba (Ljubljana, Slovenia) is a major festival in Central Europe.
+- 21 – 24 May 2019 /Druga Godba (Ljubljana, Slovenia) is a major festival in Central Europe.
 Their concept – finding and presenting lesser-known music, from jazz to world music, through innovative artistic performances – is unique in this part of the world.

-- 22 – 25 July/Wytwórnia Foundation (Łódź, Poland) The Wytwórnia Foundation is the organiser of the annual Summer Jazz Academy festival and the educational program for professional artists Intl Jazz Platform.
+- 22 – 25 July 2019 /Wytwórnia Foundation (Łódź, Poland) The Wytwórnia Foundation is the organiser of the annual Summer Jazz Academy festival and the educational program for professional artists Intl Jazz Platform.
 In recent years, Summer Jazz Academy has presented figures from the Polish and international jazz scene.

-- 28 – 29 October/Vaapat äänet (Helsinki, Finland) – Free Voices and Sounds in Finnish – is an agency weaving links between broadcasters in the simmering hotbed of jazz and innovative music in France, Finland and the Nordic and Baltic countries.
+- 28 – 29 October 2019 /Vaapat äänet (Helsinki, Finland) – Free Voices and Sounds in Finnish – is an agency weaving links between broadcasters in the simmering hotbed of jazz and innovative music in France, Finland and the Nordic and Baltic countries.

-- 4 – 7 December/Improvised Music Company (Dublin, Ireland) is an organisation operating in jazz and related musical forms.
+- 11 – 12 December 2019/Improvised Music Company (Dublin, Ireland) is an organisation operating in jazz and related musical forms.
 Their festival “12 points” invites young European artists to perform in Dublin and partner cities, alternatively each year.